Pennsylvania German Society: World War I

 World War I had a negative impact on Pennsylvania Germans, and the Pennsylvania German Society was no exception.
 In the midst of a wave of anti-German sentiment, Pennsylvania Germans were vilified as German descendants and immigrants in the United States.
 Despite having been a part of American society for roughly four generations, at a minimum, many assumed that Pennsylvania Germans were sympathetic with Germany and, more particularly, the greatly vilified Kaiser Wilhelm II.

 The Pennsylvania German Society lowered its profile in World War I. It suspended its annual meetings of 1917, 1918, and 1919, although it did publish annual volumes during those years.
 The executive committee of the Pennsylvania German Society continued to meet, and several meetings were held at the Historical Society of Berks County.

 The annual meetings of the Pennsylvania German Society resumed in 1920.
-Then president, Paul de Schweinitz, expressed regret during the annual meeting at Norristown PA on October 8, 1920 at the suspension of the annual meetings during World War I:
+Then president, Paul de Schweinitz, expressed regret during the annual meeting at Norristown Pennsylvania, on October 8, 1920, at the suspension of the annual meetings during World War I: